letsencrypt/pebble/README.md

 ```

 You may find it useful to set `pebble`'s `-dnsserver` to the address you used as
-the `-dns01` argument when starting up a `pebble-challtestsrv` instance.
+the `-dnsserver` argument when starting up a `pebble-challtestsrv` instance.
 This
-will let you easily mock DNS data for Pebble.
+will let you easily serve DNS data for Pebble.
 See the included
 `docker-compose.yml` and the [pebble-challtestsrv
 README](https://github.com/letsencrypt/pebble/blob/master/cmd/pebble-challtestsrv/README.md)
 for more information.